dpquoc/digit-recognizer/README.md

 jupyter notebook
 ```

-3. Open the `main.ipynb` notebook in Jupyter Notebook.
+3. Open the `hand_digit_recognition.ipynb` notebook in Jupyter Notebook.

 4. Run each cell in the notebook to execute the code and train the model.